 With the unprecedented cancellations and airport closings happening every day, we understand travel plans are changing for many Customers.
 So, we are making a temporary exception to our already very flexible travel funds policy.
 As you may know, our current policy outlines that nonrefundable tickets not flown on the travel date, but canceled in accordance with Southwest’s No Show Policy, can be applied to future travel up to one year from the original purchase date, but must be used by the individual named on the ticket.

-In recognition of the current travel environment, we are extending the expiration date of some travel funds:
+In recognition of the current travel environment, we are once again extending the expiration date of some travel funds:

 It will take our Technology Teams a few weeks to make these changes to the expiration date of the funds, and we appreciate your patience while our Teams work quickly to make this happen.
 This gives Customers an additional year to use their funds and take the same trip next year as they were planning to take this year.